The gender pay gap could be closed by 2044

 That's 36 years earlier than previous estimates of 2080, and means women who graduate in 2020 could see equal pay during their working careers.

-"Young women are making decision now that could help close the gap," said Julie Sweet, North American CEO at Accenture.
+"Young women are making decisions now that could help close the gap," said Julie Sweet, North American CEO at Accenture.

 To achieve pay parity, the report outlines three things that need to happen: digital fluency, career strategy and tech immersion.